YsaacSalvatierra99/telco-customer-churn-sql-powerbi/sql/ETL_v1.md

     Churn,
     CASE
         WHEN Contract = 'Month-to-month' AND MonthlyCharges > 70 THEN 'Grupo 1 (Riesgo Fuga)'
-        WHEN InternetService = 'DSL' AND tenure > 24 THEN 'Grupo 2 (Upselling)'
+        WHEN Churn = 'No' AND InternetService = 'DSL' AND tenure > 24 THEN 'Grupo 2 (Upselling)'
-        WHEN PhoneService = 'Yes' AND InternetService = 'No' AND tenure > 12 THEN 'Grupo 3 (Cross-selling)'
-        ELSE 'Estable / Sin clasificar'
+        WHEN Churn = 'No' AND PhoneService = 'Yes' AND InternetService = 'No' AND tenure > 12 THEN 'Grupo 3 (Cross-selling)' ELSE 'Estable / Sin clasificar'
     END AS SegmentoComercial,
     (CASE WHEN OnlineSecurity = 'Yes' THEN 1 ELSE 0 END +